okta/okta-oidc-js/packages/oidc-middleware/README.md

 ```

 * **`callback.defaultRedirect`** - Where the user is redirected to after a successful authentication callback, if no `returnTo` value was specified by `oidc.ensureAuthenticated()`.
 Defaults to `/`.
 * **`callback.handler`** - A function that is called after a successful authentication callback, but before the final redirect within your application.
 Useful for requirements such as conditional post-authentication redirects, or sending data to logging systems.
 * **`callback.path`** - The URI that this library will host the callback handler on.
 Defaults to `/authorization-code/callback`
-* **`login.path`** - The URL that redirects the user to the authorize endpoint.
+* **`login.path`** - The URI that redirects the user to the authorize endpoint.
 Defaults to `/login`.

 ### Using a Custom Login Page